 I’ve seen a good amount of success keeping dust under control and my home doesn’t need nearly as much cleaning as it once did!
 Additionally, I’ve noticed I don’t sneeze as much as I used to since using my purifier.

 Treating pet odors and dander

-Pets can be wonderful, but there are a few things we have to deal with when they’re indoors.
+Pets are wonderful, but bring a few things we have to deal with when they’re indoors.
 Pets generate a lot of by-products like hair, dander, and odors.
-They can also bring in substances from outdoors.
+They can also bring in substances from the outdoors.